DRAKEN-1974/Actix-Web-Guide/README.md

 - Keep examples focused and minimal.
 - Document external services, env vars, and version assumptions.
 - Add tests for behavior changes where possible.
+- NOTE: - VIBE CODDERS ARE REQUESTED TO STAY AWAY.

 License
 -------
 See the LICENSE file in this repository for the repository license.
 The license badge above links to it.

 Acknowledgements & resources
 ---------------------------